 The first are the result of the now well-known telephone call in which the former Prime Minister D'Alema affirms "We are convinced that we will all receive 80 million euros", registered ("illegally") on the fringes of a brokerage for a rich contract with the Colombian Defense.
-Massimo D'Alema distanced himself from the interpretation provided by some and in more than one interview, including Repubblica, he explained that he had not mi got one euro, DON'T aver contracts with noneo, and that for him era important to make Leonardo and Fincantier achieve a resulti.
+Massimo D'Alema distanced himself from the interpretation provided by some and in more than one interview, including Repubblica, he explained that he had not mi got one euro, non aver contracts with noneo, and that for him was important to make Leonardo and Fincantier achieve a resulti.

 The trust to be placed in D'Alema must be truly blind when he states: "temo that all this clamor will have the only effect of causing Italian companies to lose a 5-star order billions ".
 Remembering similar Indian helicopter experiences, how not to blame him!

 When we talk about public (or state-controlled) companies, national reputation is at stake.
 This value has been, however things go, compromised.